 Miranda Podolsky: Miranda is a Kindergarten teacher and joined the Foothills Community in 2018.
 She taught in the Kuna School District for 10 years as a 1st-grade teacher.
 Miranda started working towards her Master’s Degree at Boise State University in Curriculum, Instruction and Foundational Skills in 2016, setting her on the path that would lead her to Foothills School.
 Her continued education inspired her to begin implementing a more progressive style of teaching in her public school classroom at the same time that she and her husband were researching schools for their son Rowan.
 When an opportunity to transition into a private school that embraced this progressive approach arose, she jumped on it with enthusiasm.
 To her, Foothills represents the ideal balance between structured learning and play with a strong focus on the social and emotional development of her students.
 In her free time, Miranda enjoys spending time in the yard gardening, skiing, birding, hiking, and taking road trips with her family.

 Samantha Powers: Sam Powers will join the Early Learner class this year as a Lead Teacher.
 For the past five years, Sam has been a lead teacher at the Boise State University Children’s Center.
 During her time at BSU, Sam designed an inquiry-based curriculum and facilitated opportunities for children to explore their interests in an environment that fosters curiosity, problem-solving, social-emotional development, and creativity.
 Sam was part of a four-year partnership with the Idaho STEM Action Center and has presented for the Idaho AEYC Professional Development on early childhood inquiry-based STEM practices.
-Sam holds a BA in Multidisciplinary Studies and this summer she will complete an MA in Early and Special Education, both from Boise State University.
+Sam holds a BA in Multidisciplinary Studies and an MA in Early and Special Education, both from Boise State University.